 Treatment for third-degree burns

-For less severe burns, the area may be covered with a sterile bandage or wrap.
-More severe burns may require skin grafting, which is a surgical procedure in which healthy skin is transplanted to the burned area.
+The area may be covered with a sterile bandage or wrap for less severe burns.
+More severe burns may require skin grafting, a surgical procedure in which healthy skin is transplanted into the burned area.
 In some cases, artificial skin may also be used.

 Treatment for fourth-degree burns

-The course of treatment for fourth-degree burns will depend on the extent and location of the burn.
-In most cases, fourth-degree burns will require surgery to remove the damaged tissue and muscles.
+The course of the burn treatment for fourth-degree burns will depend on the extent and location of the burn.
+In most cases, fourth-degree burns require surgery to remove the damaged tissue and muscles.
 Skin grafts may also be necessary to help heal the area.
-Recovery from fourth-degree burns can be a long and difficult process, but with proper treatment, most people are able to make a full recovery.
+Recovery from fourth-degree burns can be a long and challenging process, but most people can fully recover with proper treatment.

 First Aid for Scalds

-If a co-worker or a person in the community has been scalded by boiling hot water, it is important to act quickly to cool the affected area and limit further damage.
+If a co-worker or a person in the community has been scalded by boiling water, it is vital to act quickly to cool the affected area and limit further damage.

 - Remove any clothing or jewellery from the affected area.